Imperial Latin

 Imperial Latin is defined as the literary output from the reign of Tiberius through the reign of Marcus Aurelius, the last of the so-called “Five Good Emperors,” after which point the character of Roman Latin begins to falter.

 Even in private letters, the political posturing and maneuvering found in Cicero’s letters is entirely absent in Pliny’s ten books.
-Instead, we have a man content with being concerned about his own literary value, whose only real politics are comprised of continually asking the emperor about what to do in any given situation.
+Instead, we have a man content with being concerned about his own literary value, whose only real politics consist of continually asking the emperor about what to do in any given situation.

 The upside to all this was the explosion in scholarship and technical works, which may or may not have had anything to do with the growing imperial control over political offices.
 The great statesman generally turned inward and wrote treatises instead of engaging in risky politics.